RoshnaVakkeel/Little_Learners_Lab_Logs/README.md

 -	[Google Chrome Developer Tools](https://developers.google.com/web/tools/chrome-devtools) was used to inspect page elements, debug, troubleshoot and test features and adjust property values.
 Using the Lighthouse extension installed in Chrome Browser, the performance report was generated.
 -   [Smartdraw](https://cloud.smartdraw.com/) was used to create the Entity Relationship diagrams for the data model
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes during the design process.
+-	[Favicon](https://favicon.io/favicon-generator/) - used for creating a favicon for the site
 -   [Google Fonts:](https://fonts.google.com/) used for the Roboto font
 -   [Font Awesome:](https://fontawesome.com/) was used to add icons for aesthetic and UX purposes.
 -   [Gunicorn](https://gunicorn.org/) was used as the Web Server to run Django on Heroku